 Jessica is a PhD candidate in the School of Sociology at the University of Arizona.
 Her research explores the social psychological and cultural underpinnings of inequality among individuals.
-Active projects use experimental and qualitative methods to explore how issues of identity and stigma intersect to produce new forms of gender, class, and racial inequality.
-She has examined these issues in therapeutic settings for privileged youth as well as in employment outcomes for ex-offenders and individuals with mental illnesses.
+Active projects use qualitative and experimental methods to explore how status and stigma operate to produce new forms of inequality related to gender, class, race, and health.
+She has examined these issues in new, costly therapeutic programs for privileged youth as well as in employment outcomes for ex-offenders and individuals with mental illnesses.

 Jessica holds an MA in sociology from the University of Arizona and a BA in sociology from Augsburg College where she was a Ronald E. McNair fellow.

 Bjorklund, Eric, Andrew P. Davis, and Jessica Pfaffendorf.
-Forthcoming.
+2018.
 “Urine or You’re Out: Racialized Economic Threat and the Determinants of State-Level Drug Testing Requirements for Welfare Applicants.”
-The Sociological Quarterly.
+The Sociological Quarterly 59(3):407-423.

 Pfaffendorf, Jessica.
 2017.
 “Sensitive Cowboys: Privileged Young Men and the Mobilization of Hybrid Masculinities in a Therapeutic Boarding School.”
 Gender & Society 31(2):197-222.

-- Honorable Mention, 2018 ASA Sex and Gender Section Sally Hacker Graduate Student Paper Award.
+- Honorable Mention, 2018 Sex and Gender Section Sally Hacker Graduate Student Paper Award, American Sociological Association.

-- Forthcoming reprint in Men’s Lives (10th Edition), edited by Michael Kimmel and Michael Messner.
+- Reprinted in Men’s Lives (10th Edition), edited by Michael Kimmel and Michael Messner.
 New York: Oxford University Press.

 - 2016 Raymond V. Bowers Award for Outstanding Graduate Student Paper, University of Arizona.

-- In the Press: Science Daily, Science Newsline, Psychology Central, MEL Magazine, UA News
+- In the Press: Science Daily, Science Newsline, Psychology Central, MEL Magazine, Healio, UA News

 Pfaffendorf, Jessica.
 2017.
 "Reflections on Rehab: Navigating the Disparate System of Substance Abust Treatment."
-In Negotiating the Challenges of Conducting Deeply Personal Research.
+In Negotiating the Challenges of Conducting Deeply Personal Research in Health.
 Eds Nowakowski, Alexandra and J.E.
 Sumerau.
 Boca Raton, FL: CRC Press, Taylor and Francis Publishing Group.